-And the $19.99 you spend on this course could result in thousands of dollars of savings over your lifetime.
+The $49 you spend on this course could result in thousands of dollars of savings over your lifetime!

-I want you to be happy with this course, so if you try it and don’t think it’s valuable, you have until December 31st to request a refund.
+I want you to be happy with this course, so if you try it and don’t think it’s valuable, you have 60 days from the date of purchase to request a refund.

 That means you can go through the whole course!
 If you do that and don’t love it, I’ll give you 100% of your money back.

 Leave a comment with any questions that you’ve got.

 And if run into any issues during the checkout process, please let me know so I can get the problem fixed!